akhahaha/tincanGBN/README.md

 -------------------------------------------------------------------------------
 Summary
 ---------------
-A reliable data transfer protocol using UDP sockets and Go-Back-N protocol.
+A reliable data-transfer protocol using UDP sockets and Go-Back-N protocol.

 Features
 ---------------